bytedance/Shot2Story/DATA.md

 1. **Access Information:** YouTube video ID, chapter ID, and start-end timestamps from HD-VILA-100M are in `./data/annotations/20k_meta.csv`.
 2. **Download Scripts:** Use our Python scripts in `./data/scripts/download_videos.py` to download videos.
 Ensure you have necessary permissions.
 3. **Video Preparation:** Use our code in `./data/scripts/process_videos.py` to prepare video clips and single-shot videos.
+As a prerequisite, please run `data/scripts/get_existing_data.py` to have all the downloaded raw videos for processing.

 ---